bodziosamolot/sourceGenerators/article.md

 - Trivia - Parts of syntax with really low significance like whitespace or comments
 - Value - ???

+## Types of Source Generators

+### Regular Source Generators

+### Incremental Source Generator

+??
+When does an incremental source generator run?

 ## Definitions

 - Compiler - Takes code in, passes it through a pipeline and produces a